Will-Howard/manifolio/README.md

 The **"Annual return if you made many bets like this"** number is simply the _expected_ (not log) return of the bet as an annualised percentage.
 It's the answer to the question "Suppose you found 1000 bets like this one and spread all your money across them, such that any variation gets averaged over to 0, what would your return be?".
 If you are betting on fairly illiquid markets then this is the more important number to look at, because the return from any one market will be quite small so you will have to rely on averaging over many of them.

 _(Note: this number can be negative if you already have a position in the market which is in the right direction but too large (and possibly in other scenarios).
 This is technically correct, because it will tell you to bet in the opposite direction to sacrifice some expected value in return for an increase in expected log value.
-This is pretty confusing though, as the whole thought experiment "suppose you found 1000 bets like this" breaks down if you are also supposing that all these bets are on markets that you already have a large position in.)_
+This is pretty confusing though, as the whole thought experiment of "suppose you found 1000 bets like this" breaks down if you are also supposing that all these bets are on markets you have a large position in already.)_

 The **"Annual return if this were your only bet"** number is the expected log return of your entire portfolio as a result of the recommended bet (also as an annualised percentage).
 This is the number that the calculator is trying to maximise.